BrandonClark65/DiscNest/docs/SEO/CRAWLER_ACCESSIBILITY_REVIEW.md

 # 🔍 Sitemap Crawler Accessibility Review

 **Date:** January 2025
-**Status:** ✅ Catalog Fixed - Marketplace & Brand Pages Need Work
+**Status:** ✅ Catalog & Marketplace Fixed - Brand Pages Need Work

 ---

 ## 📋 Executive Summary

-After reviewing all pages in your sitemap, **2 out of 4 main static pages** have potential crawler accessibility issues due to client-side rendering and data fetching.
-The catalog page has been fixed with server-side rendering.
+After reviewing all pages in your sitemap, **1 out of 4 main static pages** has potential crawler accessibility issues due to client-side rendering and data fetching.
+Both the catalog and marketplace pages have been fixed with server-side rendering.
 The listing pages are in good shape due to server-side metadata generation.

 ---